Evert-R/milestone-four/README.md

 #### Features
 ##### Work (Portfolio)
-- Display an overview of all works
+- An overview of all works
 - Filter works by category
 - Display a work's details

 ##### About
-- Display information about the artist
+- View information about the artist

 ##### Shop
-- Display all items in the shop
+- An overview of all the items in the shop
 - Filter items by type, size and material
-- Show an items details and browse all images
+- Show an item's details and browse all images
 - Add an item to the shopping cart
-- View the shopping cart with total price
+- View the  shopping displaying all placed items and the total price
-- Register as a new user
-- Log in
-- Provide shipping details
-- View the checkout page with total price and shipping costs
+- Checkout page displaying all items with the total price and shipping costs
+- Place an order
-- Confirm the order and pay with credit card
+- Credit card payment
+- Order confirmation by email to the customer
+- New order alert by email to the artist
+- User registration
+- User details registration for shipping address
+- User profile page with edit forms and a list of all placed orders and their sent status
+- Log in page
+- Log out function
-- Reset password via an e-mail link
+- Reset a forgotten password via an e-mail link

 ##### Dashboard (site owner only)
 - Add a new work
 - Choose the portfolio details layout
 - Add/delete extra images for a work
-- Rearrange the order of the extra images for the works detail page
+- Rearrange the order of the extra images for use in the work's detail page
 - Attach shop settings to a work
-- Create a discount, wich will show a banner on the shop page for this item
+- Create a discount for a work, wich will show a banner on the shop page for this item
 - View a list of all the works
 - View a list of all the shop items
-- Rearrange the order of the works on the work overview page
+- Rearrange the order of the works in the portfolio
-- Rearrange the order of the shop items in the shop
+- Rearrange the order of the works in the shop
 - Delete a work (with confirmation)
 - Add/edit global attributes (categories/work-sizes/work-types/materials/shipping regions)
-- View a list of all the orders
+- View a list of all the orders that were placed
 - Mark an order sent/unsent, paid/not paid
+- Set the sent date of an order (automatic)
 - Set a message banner on the shop page
+-

 ##### Features to be implemented before project submission
 - show shop image in work list
-- Notification for new (unsent) orders
 - Help texts (Manual)
 - Out of stock notification
-- Sent e-mail on new order
-- Set date when order is sent
-- Profile page for users
-- Automated django tests

 ##### Features to be implemented after project submission
 - IDEAL payments
 - View a user list
 - View a user list for marketing mail (user has option)
+- Pagination

 ## Project structure